dannywieser/bear-markdown-api/README.md

 This application runs locally so your data never leaves your computer.
 As noted in the[ Bear documentation](https://bear.app/faq/where-are-bears-notes-located/), read only access to the Bear Database is considered safe.

-This application will make a backup of your Bear Database before any interactions - and will only ever interact with the backup copy of the database.

 ## Installation

 `bear-markdown-api` is installed via [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).